 What a difference a generation makes.

 If you’re an employer, the next question you might be asking is, at what point during someone’s tenure is a digital marketer or ecommerce specialist most likely to jump ship?
-The only report I’ve seen that attempts to answer that question was a study conducted by a technology company called Entelo two years ago that concluded there were three time ranges, past an employee’s start date, when a resignation was most likely to occur:
+The only report on digital marketing hiring trends that I’ve seen that attempts to answer that question was a study conducted by a technology company called Entelo two years ago that concluded there were three time ranges, past an employee’s start date, when a resignation was most likely to occur:

 When was the last time you looked at your average employee turnover rate, and I mean a good hard look?
 Remember Bernhart’s Sixth Law: If you don’t track it, don’t expect it to improve.

 Jerry Bernhart, Principal of Bernhart Associates Executive Search, LLC, is one of the nation’s preeminent and veteran executive recruiters in ecommerce, digital and multichannel marketing, and CRM.
 With 80 published LinkedIn articles, Jerry is the “voice” of best practices in the recruitment and hiring of ecommerce and digital marketing professionals.
 Jerry is also the author of the critically acclaimed book, “Careers in Ecommerce and Digital Marketing,” on Amazon, and participates in many leading digital marketing and ecommerce conferences.
 Jerry has been recruiting and placing marketing professionals for more than 28 years.
 Check out Jerry’s other insights on the Thought Leadership section of the Bernhart Associates website.

 digital marketing recruiter, ecommerce recruiter, e-commerce recruiter, marketing recruiter, CRM recruiter, CMO recruiter, digital marketing hiring trends